thomasxbanks/buttyrun/outline.md

 1. generate a push notification at a specified time to all 'purchaser'
 1. allow a response from each 'purchaser'
 1. generate a list of individuals that responded 'yes' and display it to the 'orderer'

+## Brand Identity
+Things to consider in regards to design
+- __Fonts__
+  - Must be readable on a variety of screen sizes and resolutions
+- __Colours__
+  -  No thoughts on colours at the moment.
+Ideally, neutral as we will have little to no control of imagery (see below)
+- __Design__
+  - As the product is very light on content, we can be a bit more adventurous.
+  - Simplistic data representation leaves room for "wow factor" to be introduced by design.
+- __Imagery__
+  - The intention is that users will import their own avatars (if we even have avatars!)
+  - If we eventually tie this in to catering companies, their imagery will be used.
+Again we'll have zero control.
+  - Very little, if any, other imagery to exist in the app.